BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   maps which don't ordinarily spawn them, and we can!
 The test as-is is a bit broken and needs further development to be viable, but it worked well enough that I'm happy leaving it the way it is for now.
+- `gun_randomizer.txt` - The file as-is just randomizes the barrel for the Cloud Kill SMG, and works pretty well, giving three random barrels to the gun.
+(Though there's some kind of sanity checking going on, because they don't survive a quit/reload.)
+No real plans to turn this into a real randomizer, just wanted to see if these kinds of shenanigans were possible.

 ## Deprecated Anniversary Event Mods